klen/zeta-library/README.rst

 ..   -*- mode: rst -*-

-zeta-linker
+zeta-library
 ############

-Zeta linker is script for collect js, css files.
-It's part of zeta-library_.
+*Zeta library* is framework for create and collect css, js files.

 .. contents::